gokul-106/customer-revenue-intelligence/README.md

 ## Key Results

-- Identified that ~0.07% of customers contribute a disproportionately large share of revenue
+- Processed ~100,000 transactions across ~11,000 customers to build a customer intelligence system
-- Found that ~43% of total revenue is associated with at-risk customer segments
+- Identified that a very small percentage of customers contributes a disproportionately large share of revenue
-- Established Recency as the strongest predictor of churn through feature importance analysis
+- Discovered ~43% of total revenue is associated with at-risk customer segments
-- Revealed highly skewed customer distribution across segments
+- Established Recency as the strongest predictor of churn using feature importance analysis

 ---